Western Ecology Division Laboratory

 This division of the National Health and Environmental Effects Research Laboratory studies the effects of chemical contaminants, land use and extreme weather events on forests, crops, wetlands, lakes and streams along the Pacific Coast.
 The Western Ecology Division also has a field and research laboratory at the Willamette Research Station in Corvallis, Oregon.

 - To reduce its environmental impact, the facility developed a Sustainable Master Plan.

 - The facility has initiated an infrastructure replacement project (IRP), which includes installing a ground source heat pump system; renovating laboratory and office spaces; and upgrading mechanical and electrical systems.

-- The Western Ecology Division Laboratory purchases 360,000 kilowatt hours (kWh) per year of delivered green power, equivalent to approximately 10 percent of its annual electricity consumption.
+- The Western Ecology Division Laboratory purchases 360,000 kilowatt hours (kWh) per year of delivered green power, equivalent to more than 15 percent of its annual electricity consumption.

-- The facility has a roof-mounted, 9.5-kilowatt photovoltaic (PV) or solar energy array.
+- The facility has a roof-mounted, 9.5-kilowatt photovoltaic (PV) array.
 The system was designed with a meter to measure the amount of energy produced by the PV array.